Miserlou/Zappa/README.md

 #### Setting Integration Content-Type Aliases

-By default, Zappa will route only following MIME-types that are set explicitly via `Content-Type` header: `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data` (if the Content-Type header isn't set, `application/json` will be the default).
+By default, Zappa will only route the following MIME-types that are set explicitly via `Content-Type` header: `application/json`, `application/x-www-form-urlencoded`, and `multipart/form-data` (if the Content-Type header isn't set, `application/json` will be the default).
 If a request comes in with `Content-Type` header set to anything but those 3 values, Amazon will return a 415 status code and a `MIME type not supported` message.
 If there is a need to support custom MIME-types (e.g. when a third-party making requests to your API) you can specify aliases for the 3 default types:

 zappa_settings.json:
 ```javascript